ZeroBreakDesign/RPG-Maker-Text-Tools/README.md

 ## Configuration Settings

 ### Use Family Mode
 Allows for the creation of a family mode for your game, which detects and hides any strong language in game dialogue.
-Supports English, German, Italian, Spanish, Japanese, Chinese and Korean languages.
-Turn on and off in the game settings.
 Note that the functionality is not dependent on the case of text used - it can be upper case, lower case or a combination thereof and still detect the words to be filtered out.
-The most common forms of strong language (and a few culturally sensitive ones) are detected and filtered when using this functionality.

 ### Family Mode Option Text
 When using family mode, this sets the name of the option in the preferences screen.

 ### Filter List File Name
 When using family mode, sets the name of the filter list.
 Make sure it's saved within the data directory as a comma-separated value (CSV) file.
+A sample file supporting English, German, Italian, Spanish, Japanese, Korean and Simplified Chinese is included in this repository as blocklist.csv (which is also the default file name).

 ### Replacement Text
 When using family mode, it determines what text is used to replace strong language in the game's dialogue.
 Default option is a simple BLEEP marker.